 \item Assume Vojta's conjecture.
 Then \cite[Theorem 1.6]{CGSZ21} says that the endomorphisms of tori satisfy the $\text{DML}_1$ property.
 However, we do \emph{not} think that we have disproved Vojta's conjecture.
 See subsection 5.2 for more information. \end{enumerate} \end{remark}

-At the end of the Introduction, we discuss the structure of this paper.
-In Section 2, we do some preparations about the cohomological Lyapunov exponents and the Weil height machinery.
+At the end of the Introduction, we outline the structure of this paper.
+In Section 2, we make some preparations about the cohomological Lyapunov multipliers and the Weil height machinery.
 Then in Section 3, we prove Theorem 1.1 and the corollaries about cohomologically hyperbolic endomorphisms.
-We will prove Theorem 1.8 and Corollary 1.9 in Section 4.
-Finally, in Section 5, we will propose various examples in positive characteristic for which the return sets are complicated.
+We prove Theorem 1.8 and Corollary 1.9 in Section 4.
+Finally, in Section 5, we propose various examples in positive characteristic for which the return sets are complicated.
 There are two origins of the examples --- the Frobenius and the zero entropy endomorphisms of algebraic groups.